eagronin/market-basket-prepare/README.md

 (1 - IDs_per_numOfInvoices[1] / sum(IDs_per_numOfInvoices)) * (sum(is.na(items$CustomerID)) / nrow(items))
 ```

-which results in 2.04% of misclassified shopping shopping sessions.
+which results in 2.04% of misclassified shopping sessions.
 For the subsequent analysis we will prefer to have this small fraction of misclassified shopping sessions over losing 25% of observations and risking bias in the analysis that we discussed above.

 The code below replaces the missing IDs using InvoiceNo / Date combinations: